industrialinternet/ui-RED/README.md

 A simple Web UI framework for the brilliant Node-RED IoT platform

-ui-RED is light weight framework used to build WebUIs/Dashboards for Things & time-series data. ui-RED is built entirely in Node-RED on the server side.
-And on the client standard HTML, CSS, JS & SVG using Jquery and Highcharts for graphs and gauges.It looks to build on the power and ease of integration of the Node-RED platform.
+ui-RED is a light weight framework used to build WebUIs/Dashboards for Things & time-series data. ui-RED is built entirely in Node-RED on the server side.
+And on the client standard HTML, CSS, JS & SVG two using two libraries Jquery and Highcharts (graphs & gauges).
+It looks to build on the power and ease of integration of the Node-RED platform.

 We’ve attempted to make the framework as simple as possible.
+With the hope that inquisitive NRers will explore and learn.
-We hope, allowing inquisitive NRers to develop their own widgets and Web Apps.
+And then develop their own widgets and Web Apps.
-To that end we have avoided using modern client side frameworks such as Angular.js.
+To that end we have avoided using modern client-side frameworks such as Angular.js.
 In fact many will find our client side bindings very Old Hat, this is intentional!

 ui-RED is based on a simple JSON based definition and datastore.